Azure-Samples/MyDriving/Docs/RefDocs/03-Backend-DataFlows/03-01-03 Stream Analytics.md

 ![](./media/sa-20.png)

 The inputs and outputs are other Azure services.
 To plug them into Stream Analytics, you just add a new input or output definition, and then copy across the relevant keys and IDs.
+There is a variety of adapters for coupling to different types of inputs and outputs.

 Inputs can be sourced from:

-* **IoT Hubs**, which gather data from external devices.
+* **IoT Hubs**, which gather data from external devices, with secure validated two-way connections.
 In our demo app, that's how we get data from the devices.
-* **Event Hubs** can also be used as Stream Analytics outputs, so they work well as buffers between multiple Stream Analytics jobs.
+* **Event Hubs** can also accept data from devices at high volume, though without identifying individual devices.
+But they also have a wider application as high-volume buffers between co-located Azure services.
-* **Blob Storage.** Typically used to join relatively static or 'cold path' data into Stream Analytics queries.
+* **Blob Storage.** As an input, blob storage is typically used to join relatively static or 'cold path' data into Stream Analytics queries.

-Outputs sink to:
+Outputs can sink to:

-* **Blob storage,** where it can be picked up for presentation by mobile app backend.
-This is the main hot path of our app.
-It's also picked up from here by Machine Learning.
+* **[Blob storage](https://azure.microsoft.com/documentation/services/storage/)**.
+Stream Analytics can be configured to push its output into a series of timestamped chunks.
+In our demo application, this type of output is the main hot path.
+From the blob store, data is picked up both by the mobile app and by Machine Learning.

-* We also use blob storage as a 'cold path' archive from which we can use Power BI to search and inspect historical data.
+    We also use a separate  blob storage as a 'cold path' archive from which we can use Power BI to search and inspect historical data.

-    It's also possible to send data to [Document DB](https://azure.microsoft.com/documentation/services/documentdb/) and [SQL database](https://azure.microsoft.com/documentation/services/sql-database/).
+* **[Document DB](https://azure.microsoft.com/documentation/services/documentdb/)**.
+Output records can be saved in JSON form.
+* **[SQL database](https://azure.microsoft.com/documentation/services/sql-database/)**.
+Stream Analytics results can build and update tables.

-* [Power BI](https://azure.microsoft.com/documentation/articles/stream-analytics-power-bi-dashboard/) which we use to get continuous real-time monitoring of our service.
+* **[Power BI](https://azure.microsoft.com/documentation/articles/stream-analytics-power-bi-dashboard/)**.
+In our application, we use this to get continuous real-time monitoring of our service.
-* **Event Hub,** which acts as a buffer to the processing unit where we can code data flow extensions.
-[Service Bus](https://azure.microsoft.com/documentation/services/service-bus/) Queues and Topics can also be used as buffers to other processes.
+* **[Event Hub](https://azure.microsoft.com/documentation/articles/event-hubs-what-is-event-hubs/)** which acts as a high-volume buffer to co-located Azure services.
+In our case, it acts as a buffer to the processing unit where we can code data flow extensions.
+* **[Service Bus](https://azure.microsoft.com/documentation/services/service-bus/)** Queues and Topics can also be used as buffers to other processes.
+These handle somewhat less volume than event hubs, but have more facilities for coupling to and from processes outside Azure or at other locations.

 The third piece of a Stream Analytics job is the Query: the code that transforms the inputs into the outputs.